tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 with the maximum volume possible.

 The program will assume the neighbouring molecules for a given sugar, phosphate or base are:
-* Base Pair, strand ID 0: Sugar at :-1, base at :+3, base at :-6
+* Base Pair, strand ID 0: sugar at :-1, base at :+3, base at :-6
-* Base Pair, strand ID 1: Sugar at :-1, base at :-3, base at :-6
+* Base Pair, strand ID 1: sugar at :-1, base at :-3, base at :-6
-* Sugar: Phosphate at L-1
+* Sugar: phosphate at L-1
-* Phosphate: Sugar at L+5
+* Phosphate: sugar at L+5

 Once defined, a placement volume can be loaded using the following command:
 ```